zcardais/p6_svg_site_update/readme.md

 6. When a user hovers over a nav menu item, use CSS to change the color of both the text and the inline SVG. *Complete.*

-7. When submitting your project be sure to make a note in the comments which browsers and versions you have tested with.
+7. When submitting your project be sure to make a note in the comments which browsers and versions you have tested with. *Complete.* NOTE: Testing completed on Chrome version 54.0.2840.98 (64-bit), Safari version 10.0.1 (12602.2.14.0.7), and Firefox version 47.0.

-8. And remember you can only use an 'ID' once so double check the SVG images when adding them.
+8. And remember you can only use an 'ID' once so double check the SVG images when adding them. *Complete.*

-9. Make sure to check your code is valid by running it through an HTML and CSS validator.
+9. Make sure to check your code is valid by running it through an HTML and CSS validator. *Complete.*

   - Links to the validators can be found in the Project Resources.
 This will help you spot any errors that might be in your code.